Mid and West Wales Fire and Rescue Service

 Lime Grove Avenue

-Mid and West Wales Fire and Rescue Service is committed to better, smarter regulation which promotes business growth and already has policies, procedures and mechanisms in place to ensure we carry out our regulatory responsibilities, including firm but fair enforcement, in accordance with the principles of good regulation.
+Mid and West Wales Fire and Rescue Service is committed to better, smarter regulation that promotes business growth and already has policies, procedures, and mechanisms in place to ensure we carry out our regulatory responsibilities, including firm but fair enforcement, in accordance with the principles of good regulation.
 We comply with the five principles of good regulation i.e. proportionality, accountability, consistency, transparency, and targeting which are enshrined in our current Enforcement Policy.

 The UK and Welsh Governments are committed to reducing regulatory burdens and supporting compliant business growth through the development of an open and constructive relationship between regulators and those they regulate.

-The Regulators' Code 2014 (The Code) is a statutory code of practice intended to encourage regulators to achieve their objectives in a way that minimises the burdens on business.
-The purpose of the Code is to embed a risk-based, proportionate, targeted and flexible approach to regulatory inspection and enforcement among the regulators to which it applies.
+The Regulators' Code 2014 (opens in a new window/tab) (The Code) is a statutory code of practice intended to encourage regulators to achieve their objectives in a way that minimises the burdens on business.
+The purpose of the Code is to embed a risk-based, proportionate, targeted, and flexible approach to regulatory inspection and enforcement among the regulators to which it applies.
 This approach will ensure that regulators are efficient and effective in their work, without imposing unnecessary burdens on those they regulate.
-The Code is based on the seven principles of inspection and enforcement identified in the Philip Hampton report "Reducing administrative burdens: effective inspection and enforcement" (2005).
+The Code is based on the seven principles of inspection and enforcement identified in the Philip Hampton report "Reducing administrative burdens: effective inspection and enforcement (opens in a new window/tab)" (2005).

 This Enforcement Policy Statement is based on the principles of ‘Better Regulation’ contained in the Regulators’ Code 2014 and sets out the approach the Authorities will take to enforce the legislation.
 It will be used in conjunction with guidance issued by the Welsh Assembly Government, Parliament; Communities and Local Government; the Department for Business Innovation and Skills, the Better Regulation Delivery Office and other relevant government departments.